vutran/THREE-Extensions/README.md

   [0.995, 0.025, 0.99, 7000, 7000, -700]
 ];
 var sun = new THREE.Sun('images/sun.png', 1500, 0xffffff, sunFlares);
-scene.add(sun); // Add the new THREE.Sun instance to your scene instance
+scene.add(sun); // Add the new instance to your scene
 ```

 # THREE.SkyBox